CP-Payne/WonderPicAI/README.md

       * **Database**: `wonderpicai_db`
       * **User**: `postgres`
       * **Password**: `postgres`
-        You can customize these in `docker-compose.yml`.
-The application's `main.go` connects to the database using a DSN, which is constructed from environment variables (see `internal/config/config.go`).
+        You can customize these in `docker-compose.yml`. `main.go` connects to the database using a DSN built from environment variables (see `internal/config/config.go`).

 3.  **Configure Environment Variables:**
     Create a `.env` file in the root of the project (`WonderPicAI-development/`) based on `internal/config/config.go`.
 At minimum, you'll need to configure database, JWT, and ComfyLite settings.